YahooArchive/mojito/docs/dev_guide/intro/mojito_mojits.rst

 ##########

 View files are called view templates in Mojito.
-View templates can contain both HTML and templating tags, such as Mustache or Handlebars, and are rendered into markup that is outputted to the client.
+View templates can contain both HTML and templating tags/expressions, such as Mustache or Handlebars, and are rendered into markup that is outputted to the client.

 See `Views <mojito_mvc.html#views>`_ in the `MVC in Mojito <mojito_mvc.html>`_ chapter